kvzl0/hello-world/README.md

 seventy-third commit (06.24.25) Time Check 8:41 PM ---I just noticed that I'm using this just like a diary 🤣.
-Btw I still haven't received an email for the test permit 😭. seventy-fourth commit (06.25.25) Time Check  11:29 PM ---zzzzzzzzzz seventy-fifth commit (06.26.25) Time Check 8:19 PM ---Went to school to review for the DOST JLSS exam. :) seventy-sixth commit (06.26.25) Time Check 7:53 PM ---Went to school again for the 2nd day of our review hosted by the DOST Scholars Club in TUP-Manila.
+Btw I still haven't received an email for the test permit 😭. seventy-fourth commit (06.25.25) Time Check  11:29 PM ---zzzzzzzzzz seventy-fifth commit (06.26.25) Time Check 8:19 PM ---Went to school to review for the DOST JLSS exam. :) seventy-sixth commit (06.27.25) Time Check 7:53 PM ---Went to school again for the 2nd day of our review hosted by the DOST Scholars Club in TUP-Manila.
 Today we reviewed about Logical Reasoning and Science.
-(Also I forgot to put yesterday that we reviewed about English and Math 😊_
+(Also I forgot to put yesterday that we reviewed about English and Math 😊_ seventy-seventh commit (06.28.25) Time Check 9:46 PM ---Went to dentist and said that I need to get an x-ray for my teeth.
+After that I saw that two of my wisdom tooth are impacted.